zilishen/documentation/content/nginx-one/getting-started.md

 weight: 100
 ---

-This guide provides step-by-step instructions on how to activate and start using the F5 NGINX One Cloud Console.
+This guide provides step-by-step instructions on how to activate and start using the F5 NGINX One Console.
 NGINX One is a management console for monitoring and managing NGINX data plane instances.

 ## Enable the NGINX One service {#enable-nginx-one}

 To get started using NGINX One, enable the service on F5 Distributed Cloud.

-1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
+1. Log in to the [F5 Distributed Console](https://www.f5.com/cloud/products/distributed-cloud-console).
 1. Select **NGINX One** from the list of services.
 1. Select **Enable Service**.
 1. After the service has been enabled, select **Visit Service** to load the NGINX One console.